 Orginally from the Ivory Coast in Africa, Mahama relocated to London at the age of eight.
 A keen advocate for anti-bullying, he often speaks out on his experience of adapting to daily life in the UK and spends most of his time, when off the mat, visiting schools in Stockwell, his local London area.

-Mahama said: “I am ecstatic to be nominated for ‘Athlete of the Year’ at this year’s National Lottery Awards.
-It is thanks to National Lottery players that I am able to represent my country and win medals so it feels incredible to be in the running for an iconic National Lottery Award.
-It would be amazing for myself and the sport of taekwondo to win the award so hopefully people do go out and vote for me to win.”
+Mahama said: “I am ecstatic to have been nominated for ‘Athlete of the Year’ at the 2018 National Lottery Awards.
+It is thanks to National Lottery players that I am able to represent my country and win medals so it feels incredible to have been in the running for an iconic National Lottery Award.”